Isaac McCoy

-Isaac McCoy (June 13, 1784 – June 21, 1846) was a Baptist missionary among the Native Americans in what is now Indiana, Michigan, Missouri, and Kansas.
-He was an advocate of Indian removal from the eastern United States, proposing an Indian state in what is now Kansas, Nebraska, and Oklahoma.
-He also played an instrumental role in the founding of Grand Rapids, Michigan and Kansas City, Missouri.
+Isaac McCoy (June 13, 1784 – June 21, 1846) was an American pioneer and Baptist missionary among the Native Americans in what became the states of Indiana, Michigan, Missouri, and Kansas.

+He was an advocate of saving the dwindling tribes from decades of ongoing American abuse, by leading their charitable removal from the eastern United States into their own homesteading.
+He serially established successful tribal missions at the remote western American frontiers, hundreds of miles beyond any white settlements, repeatedly relocating westward due to encroachment and exploitation.
+He wrote books and made many trips to Washington, D.C. to solicit funds, create programs, and propose a permanent sovereign tribal colony within Indian Territory, which instead became the states of Kansas, Nebraska, and Oklahoma.
+He pioneered the areas that became Grand Rapids, Michigan and Kansas City, Missouri.

 Early life

-McCoy was born in Uniontown, Pennsylvania, in 1784.
+McCoy was born in Uniontown, Pennsylvania, on June 13, 1784, to William and Elizabeth Royce McCoy.
 Five years later, the McCoy family rafted down the Ohio River to Kentucky, settling first near Louisville and in 1792 in Shelby County.
+When he was nine years old, he lost three fingers while chopping wood.
+When he was nineteen years old, he felt a call from God to go out and preach.

 His father was a Baptist minister, sharing profound arguments with him about religion.
 His father, on theological principles shared by many of his congregation, was opposed to evangelizing.
 McCoy was inspired in childhood to become a missionary to Native Americans and determined on that work.

 Marriage and family

-In 1804 at the age of 20, Isaac McCoy married Christiana Polke (1778–1851), age 16, in Kentucky; she was a cousin of the future President James K. Polk.
+On October 6, 1803, Isaac McCoy married Christiana Polke (1778–1851), age 16, in Kentucky.
+She was a cousin of the future President James K. Polk.
 Christiana's family had been at Kincheloe's Station, Nelson County, Kentucky, when it was attacked.
-Her mother and four siblings were carried into captivity by the Shawnee and Christiana was born after that time.
+Her mother and four siblings were carried into captivity by the Shawnee, and Christiana was born after that time.
 They were taken to Michigan, where they lived with the Indians for 13 months.
 They were eventually "bought" or ransomed by the British, who sent them south to return to their people in Kentucky.

 The McCoys had 14 children, only four of whom survived to adulthood.
 John Calvin McCoy assisted his father and became prominent in the early history of the Kansas and Missouri frontiers.

 McCoy's wife, Christiana, died in Kansas City in 1851.
 A stream in Elkhart County, Indiana and a lake in Cass County, Michigan are named for her.